supposedly/joffrey/README.md

   when used from the command line it should only become set if the user sets it.

-The module as a whole can use `cli.result` to grab important values, and if `cli.prepare()` and `cli.set_defaults()` are used correctly, this structure will result in the module's behaving seamlessly regardless of whether it was invoked directly from the command line or whether it was imported.
+The module as a whole can use `cli.result` to grab important values, and if `cli.prepare()` and `cli.set_defaults()` are used correctly, this structure will help the module behave seamlessly regardless of whether it was invoked directly from the command line or whether it was imported.

 Here's an example: